astropy/astropy/docs/development/workflow/development_workflow.rst

 * Ask for code review!

+* Once your code is nearing completion, run the test suite to look for regressions and add new tests to it.

 * Once your code is ready to be accepted, please add an entry to the changelog (see :ref:`changelog-format`).
 If you're sure where to put this, please at least suggest a brief (one or two sentence) description of your change so